 3. Bundled Deals

 Although many internet providers offer phone lines and services for calling, be on the lookout for those who offer VoIP service.
-Although they are regulated by the FCC, a VoIP service allow users to call and communicate with others through an Internet connection instead of a telephone line.
+Although they are regulated by the FCC, a VoIP service allows users to call and communicate with others through an Internet connection instead of a telephone line.
 This is especially helpful for mobile users or customers that live in places inaccessible to phone lines.
-You can learn more about the best VoIP service in our article here.

 This isn't new information to anyone, but the Internet can be a dangerous place to those who don't take the necessary precautions to keep their information and identity safe over the web.
 Finding a VPN provider is a great way to keep your personal information private and safe.
-VPNs can also help you torrent safely, if your VPN provider permits this.
-We outline the best VPN service for 2017 in our review over here.
+VPNs can also help you torrent safely if your VPN provider permits this.

 If you're a small business (or maybe like things a little old-fashioned), an online fax service may be up your alley.
-The best online fax service may come as an extra perk when browsing internet providers, or you can check out our side-by-side comparison of the best over here.
+The best online fax service may come as an extra perk when browsing for internet providers, or you can check out our side-by-side comparison of the best over here.
 Another useful tool for a small business is cloud storage.
-Otherwise known as an online backup, the best cloud storage services can keep your data safe and secure.
+Otherwise known as an online backup, these cloud storage services, like these here, can keep your data safe and secure.